c4elme/information-security-notebook/penetration-testing-stuff/vulnhubs-writeup/tr0ll.md

 ![](/assets/Screenshot from 2017-08-07 15-24-34.png)I downloaded the files from the directories and it appears that the contents of the files were usernames and passwords.

-There was only service that I haven't checked, and that was the ssh.
+There was only one service that I haven't checked, and that was the ssh.

 The next thing that I did was to brute force the ssh service with the given usernames and passwords.

 ```
 hydra -L which_one_lol.txt -P Pass.txt 192.168.8.102